-Environmental, Social, and Corporate Governance (ESG) has become top a top priority for consumers, investors, and regulators alike.
-Companies that center sustainability in their business strategy can gain a competitive advantage in the market, increase resilience, and shelter themselves against disruptions.
-However, to address sustainability in a meaningful way, businesses need visibility and insight into their multi-tiered supply chains, where the greatest environmental and social impacts are found.
+Environmental, Social, and Governance (ESG) concerns have become a top priority for consumers, investors, and regulators alike.
+Companies that prioritize sustainability in their business strategy stand to gain a competitive advantage in the market, increase resilience, and mitigate risk of disruptions.
+However, to address sustainability in a meaningful way, businesses need visibility across their multi-tiered supply chains to identify where the greatest environmental and social impacts are found.

 Given the complexity of today’s supplier networks, building a sustainable supply chain can feel like a daunting task.
 Yet without a strategy to track, monitor, and improve supplier sustainability performance, businesses cannot fully manage their ESG risks.

-Download the Supply Chain Sustainability Journey white paper to learn:
+Download the Supply Chain Sustainability Journey white paper to explore:

-- Why companies need a robust supplier ESG strategy to stay ahead in the market, and what benefits they’ll gain
+- Why companies need a robust supplier ESG strategy in today’s market, and what benefits they’ll gain